 Qualified Person: is one who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training, and experience, has successfully demonstrated their ability to solve or resolve problems relating to subject matter, the work, or the project.

-I have read the LG&E and KU Services Company Contractor Safety Policy as outlined agree to abide by the requirements set forth therein; and confirm this by signing below.
-CONTRACTOR SENIOR MANAGER: William H. Damon III, P.E.
-I above and I understand and
+Company Contractor Safety Policy as outlined above and I understand and h therein; and confirm this by signing below.

+CONTRACTOR SENIOR MANAGER:

 TITLE: SENIOR VICE PRESIDENT

-DATE:March 14, 2013

 CONTRACTOR/SUBCONTRACTOR SAFETY AND HEALTH QUESTIONNAIRE AND CHECKLIST